smyng91/smyng91.github.io/_pages/about.md

 News
 ======
 * 06/2021: My joint proposal with INL entitled "Interdependent Infrastructure Systems Resilience Analysis for Enhanced Microreactor Power Grid Penetration" was selected for $1.5M Laboratory Directed Research and Development (LDRD) award from the U.S. Department of Energy!
 This will be a 3-year project starting in October 2021.
+* 01/2020: My joint proposal with INL entitled "Smart Contingency Analysis Neural Network (SCANN) for In-Depth Power Grid Vulnerability Analyses" was selected for $140k Laboratory Directed Research and Development (LDRD) award from the U.S. Department of Energy!
+This will be a 1-year project starting in April 2020.
 <br/><br/>

 Research Interests